WebCimes/webcimes-select/README.md

 Inspired by select2, but opposed to it, it works with vanilla javascript + html + css, no dependencies are required and the module is built in a very lightweight size.

-Once the `webcimes-select` javascript is defined, we can simply call the WebcimesSelect class with the desired options.
+Once the `webcimes-select` javascript is defined, we can simply call the `CreateWebcimesSelect` function with the desired options.

 ## Installation